nrupprecht/GFlow/GFlowSim/Configuration files.md

     ./bin/driver -load=[configuration file] -time=[time]

 where the configuration file should be the path to the file relative to the working directory, and the amount of time should be in seconds.
-Another common example would be a run where kinetic energy data and particle trajectory data is recorded:
+Another common example would be a run where kinetic energy data and particle trajectory data is recorded, to make a video of a specified length:

-    ./bin/driver -load=[configuration file] -time=[time] -KE -animate
+    ./bin/driver -load=[configuration file] -time=[time] -KE -animate -videoLength=[v time]

 ### Basic setup.